Native food at its best!

 When I catch that first whiff of the little garlicky ramps, I am immediately transported to the woods in Spofford, N.H., where I grew up.
 They are delicious, and they are my favorite vegetable of all, or at least in late April and early May.
 If you find them, use them!
 They may even be growing in your own back yard.

 Fiddleheads are the early tightly coiled sprout of the ostrich fern, and resemble asparagus in taste and texture, only I think they are better!
 If left on the plant, each fiddlehead would unroll into a new fern frond.
 They are not cultivated, but are gathered in the wild in the Northern areas of the country.

 They are called fiddleheads because they resemble the curled ornamentation on the end of a fiddle!

-When I don’t make it out to the woods myself, I turn to my suppliers – the farm stand, or a man selling on the side of the road, same man, same place every year, and I believe the same pickup truck.
+If you don’t make it out to the woods myself, turn to local suppliers – the farm stand, or a man selling on the side of the road.
+In my case, it was the same man, same place every year, and I believe the same pickup truck.
 I know him only as “The Fiddlehead Man.”
-The price is fair, and I’m happy.
+The price is fair, and I was happy.

 My sister-in-law Brenda has a secret foraging patch, and she brings me another batch, in exchange for my cleaning and cooking them of course.
 A fair exchange I eagerly anticipate each spring.
 These are relationships to cultivate!